brankasando/GDP_LifeExpectance/README.md

 ---------------------------------------------------------

  -We joined tables by column “Country”
- -Graph 1: We can see that relationship we can see curve shape rather than linear correlation
+ -Graph 1: We can see that relationship have curve shape rather than linear line.

 =>We do log transformation of response variable “PerCapita”